Teaching

 - BM student was the summer Interim Music Director at Centennial-Japanese United Church and Oriole York Mills United Church (Toronto)

-- BM student was the Founder and President of the Eastman Chinese Cultural Association: Organized Chinese New Year, and Mid-Autumn Festival events for the entire school (Eastman, Rochester)
+- BM student was the Founder and President of the Eastman Chinese Cultural Association: Organized Chinese New Year and Mid-Autumn Festival events for the entire school (Eastman, Rochester)

-- BM student performed a recital in Puerto Rico
+- BM student performed a recital in Puerto Rico.

 - BM student performed three non-degree recitals (including Mozart Concerto, K. 491, with an orchestra formed by Eastman students)

-- BM student was an instructor, a counselor and a translator (Chinese-English) for the New York Summer Music Festival, Oneonta, NY
+- BM student was an instructor, a counselor, and a translator (Chinese-English) for the New York Summer Music Festival, Oneonta, N.Y.

-- BM student performed in Vancouver, Canada
+- BM student performed in Vancouver, Canada.

-- BM student was admitted in the MM program at Indiana University (top list with a generous package of $17,000), Peabody ($20,000) and Eastman ($9,000) but ended up selecting the Juilliard School.
+- BM student was admitted to the MM program at Indiana University (top list, with a generous package of $17,000), Peabody ($20,000), and Eastman ($9,000), but ultimately selected the Juilliard School.

 Student Accomplishments 2008–2011 (Pennsylvania State University)